10 Steps Of A Personal Injury Case

 Step #6 – Settling Your Personal Injury Case

-If you decide to settle your case, we will inform the personal injury insurance adjuster of your decision.
+If you decide to settle your case, we will inform the personal injury insurance adjuster.
 The adjuster will then mail or fax a release to Allbee Law Firm.
 We will contact you once we receive the release.

 Once you have agreed to accept the settlement offer, we will also reach out to your medical providers to negotiate your medical bills.
 Many medical providers will agree to reduce their bill if they don’t have to wait for your case to trial.
 This will allow you to receive more money in your pocket.